- Best corner TV mount

 - Each arm has a mounting plate for additional security to hold your TV.

-- This tv wall mount for the corner can hold 132 lbs.
+- This wall mount for the corner can hold 132 lbs.

 - Nice and compatible with many VESA patterns.